sujitpal/vespa-poc/README.md

 The `python-scripts/search/` contains two scripts, one to do a simple text search, and another to find more like this (MLT) given an input document.

-Together, this represents (for me) a MVP (minimal viable project) to get started with Vespa.
+Together, this represents (for me) a MVP (minimal viable "product") to get started with Vespa.